medievalgoose/apriori-algorithm-simulator/README.md

 ## Additional Instructions
 - Create the products first.
 - Navigate to the transactions page.
 Add some transactions and list the products inside the trasactions detail page.
 - Open the Apriori page, specify the minimum support and minimum confidence then press Submit.

+## File-based Analysis Feature
+- Use the `SimulatedOrderData.csv` included in the repo as the file in File-based Analysis page.
+- Specify the minimum support and confidence.
+- Run the analysis.